isaacyakl/.dotfiles/README.md

 ## Setup

-If your using Windows, open Git Bash
+If your using Windows, use Git Bash

 Install `yadm`